About the Domestic Violence Action Network

 2008

 Conducted research on the feasibility of establishing a domestic violence fatality review board and/or domestic violence courts.
-Coordinated and sponsored quarterly DVCCRT “brown bag” luncheon series on various topics of domestic violence.
+Coordinated and sponsored quarterly CCRT “brown bag” luncheon series on various topics of domestic violence.

 2009